ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/02-Pagination.md

 :::info

-If needed you can specify paging settings on the `UsePagingAttribute` for a specific field or we can specify global defaults on the GraphQL configuration.
+If needed, you can specify paging settings on the `UsePagingAttribute` for a specific field, or we can set global defaults on the GraphQL configuration.

 ```csharp
 builder.Services